 Blake-Plock is chair and managing editor of the Institute of Electrical and Electronics Engineers (IEEE) Learning Technology Standards Committee Technical Advisory Group on xAPI (TAGxAPI) where he edited the first “Technical Report on xAPI Implementation” and is founding chair of the IEEE IC Industry Consortium on Learning Engineering (ICICLE) and serves as managing editor of its Proceedings.
 His writings on the field of Learning Engineering have appeared in the EDUCAUSE Review and include the article “Learning Engineering: Merging Science and Data to Design Powerful Learning Experiences” in GettingSmart.

 Blake-Plock lives in an old purple house in Elkridge, Maryland with his wife, the architect MJ Wojewodzki.
 They have three children.
 And a few cats.
 Shelly drives a Jeep.
 And has a bad knee.
 He sometimes walks with a cane.
+He likes archery.
+And tends to horde books and things.
 He prefers coffee to tea.
 Sometimes he responds to email, but it is easier to catch his attention on Twitter: @blakeplock.